 The DCAC College Advising Training Program provides College Adviser Fellows with a strong college advising foundation, one that focuses on the theory behind our work as well as on the best practices needed to effectively advise students on their path to college, while bringing a college going culture to the school-sites where they are placed.

-Boot Camp is designed to provide the foundational skill building needed to execute the program’s service plan in order to help increase the number of low-income, first generation students entering and completing higher education.
+The College Advising Institute is designed to provide the foundational skill building needed to execute the program’s service plan in order to help increase the number of low-income, first generation students entering and completing higher education.
 In the summer prior to their placement, College Adviser Fellows explore issues they will face while working with students, parents/families, and school staff.

 Statewide and National Training